 There are many support groups, advocacy organizations, blogs, social media, and news sources to help you cope with heart disease.
 The heart disease community is made up of patients, caregivers, health care providers, and associations who offer support and share their knowledge to anyone touched by heart disease.
 To find a support group near you, use this directory from First Health of the Carolinas.
 To explore online support communities, use this list of online communities compiled by the American Heart Association.

-Heart Disease Supplies: Information about financial assistance with heart disease medications, supplies, related health care items and services can be found at the Partnership for Prescription Assistance.
+Heart Disease Supplies: Information about financial assistance with heart disease medications, supplies, related health care items and services can be found at the Get Prescription Help (Partnership for Prescription Assistance).
 Click on the green “Get Started” icon and follow the prompts.

 Free and Reduced Cost Clinics: Use this directory from the North Carolina Institute of Medicine to search over 300 free and reduced cost clinics across North Carolina by location, hours of operation, insurance accepted (private, Medicaid, uninsured etc.) and type of service provided.